-This Avocado and Tomatillo Salsa is often called Salsa de Guacamole or Guacamole Salsa.
+This delicious homemade avocado salsa, also known as Salsa de Guacamole or Guacamole Salsa, is a triumph.
 The creaminess of the avocados combined with tangy and roasted tomatillos, and the pop of spice from jalapeños and serranos make this salsa irresistible.

-A warning—this salsa can be addictive!
-I first tasted this salsa in my 20’s in Ixtapa, Mexico, and I just had to figure out how to make it myself at home.
-Fortunately, it is actually a very simple salsa, and tastes so great with tortilla chips or as a topping on brisket flautas, tacos de carnitas, or sopes.
+A warning—this Tomatillo Avocado Salsa can be addictive!
+I first tasted guacamole salsa in my 20’s in Ixtapa, Mexico, and I just had to figure out how to make it myself at home.

-This recipe is in the published Muy Bueno cookbook and now I’m sharing it here on the blog.
+This homemade salsa recipe was originally published in the Muy Bueno cookbook and now I’m sharing it here on the blog.
+Exciting, right?

-This salsa is great to make this time of year when tomatillos are in peak season.
-This avocado tomatillo salsa is so flavorful, so addicting, so delicious.
+Salsa de guacamole is great to make when tomatillos are in peak season from early Summer through late Fall.
+Tomatillo avocado salsa is so flavorful, so addicting, and so delicious that you’ll want to make it every week.

-It is great as a dip or as a topping and it makes your avocados go a very long way.
-All that is needed is two avocados and about 8 tomatillos to make four delicious cups of salsa.
+It is great as a dip or as a topping and it stretches your avocados a long way.
+All that is needed is three avocados and about eight tomatillos to make four delicious cups of salsa.
+And the best part?
+Because of all of the acidity in the tomatillos, this salsa won’t brown and oxidize like traditional guacamole so you can make it ahead!

 How to make this easy guacamole salsa